Klosterstraße (Berlin U-Bahn): 1980 incident

-On 8 February 1980 an interlocking master of the VEB Kombinat Berliner Verkehrsbetriebe, Dieter Wendt, with his wife and his cousin's family fled through this tunnel to West Berlin.
-From this generally accessible station they went unnoticed on foot through the Klostertunnel and then the Waisentunnel up to a bulkhead just before the tunnel, in which the West Berlin trains line 8 the eastern part of Berlin without stopping.
+On 8 March 1980 an interlocking master of the VEB Kombinat Berliner Verkehrsbetriebe, Dieter Wendt, with his wife and his cousin's family fled through this tunnel to West Berlin.
+From this generally accessible station they went unnoticed on foot through the Klostertunnel and then the Waisentunnel up to a bulkhead just before the tunnel, in which the West Berlin trains line 8 crossed the eastern part of Berlin without stopping.
 The bulkhead, which was supposed to secure the tunnels against floods that might have penetrated the Spree, had a chamber above it (now housing four people), but it was closed off from the side of the 8th tunnel.

 Spokesman Dieter Wendt now walked back the way and then through the streets of Berlin to the subway station Jannowitzbrücke, where he enlisted for necessary work on the track.
 He now freed from the tunnel of the line 8 starting his wife and his cousin's family.
 The driver of the West subway hid the refugees in the cab of his subway train and took them to West Berlin.